Infinite Granite

 Infinite Granite is the fifth studio album by American band Deafheaven, released on August 20, 2021, through Sargent House.
 The album represents a departure from the black metal influences of the band's previous albums, and a shift toward a shoegaze style with mostly clean vocals from frontman George Clarke.

 Recording

 The album was produced by Justin Meldal-Johnsen, and was recorded with longtime Deafheaven producer and engineer Jack Shirley primarily at his Atomic Garden East studio in Oakland, California.

 Release

 On June 9, 2021, Deafheaven announced Infinite Granite, simultaneously releasing its lead single, "Great Mass of Color".
 A second single, "The Gnashing", was released on July 8, 2021.
 A third and final single, "In Blur", was released on August 4, 2021.
 Infinite Granite was released by Sargent House on August 20, 2021.

+Music

+The album stylistically strays away from the black metal sound of the band's previous releases.
+AllMusic said that the album was "decidedly closer to a dream pop record than something likely to receive airplay on mainstream rock stations, and there's still a dark undercurrent to its autumnal mood."
+The site also said the album's style could be described as "alternative-prog" comparing it to the works of the Smashing Pumpkins and Porcupine Tree.